Manětín: Sights

 The most important building is the Manětín Castle.
 The Baroque building dates from 1712 and since 1945, it is owned by the state.
 Today the castle is open to the public and offers sightseeing tours.
 Adjacent to the castle is a Baroque garden and an English park.

 Next to the castle is the Church of Saint John the Baptist.
 The church is connected to the castle by a corridor.
 The original church dates from the 12th century.
 It was rebuilt in the 14th century and then after the fire in 1712–1717.
 The valuable church complex includes the rectory, the enclosure wall with two gates, and statues and crosses.

-Although Rabštejn nad Střelou is not an independent municipality and is an administrative part of Manětín, it is often referred to as a town due to its history and urban character, and is referred to as the smallest town in Europe with about 20 inhabitants.
-In a small area, there are many monuments: the ruins of the Sychrov Castle from the 14th century, the Baroque castle from 1705, the town fortifications from the first half of the 13th century, the Servite monastery from 1672 with the adjacent Church of Our Lady of Seven Sorrows, a group of folk houses with timber and half-timbered architecture, and a stone bridge.
+Although Rabštejn nad Střelou is not an independent municipality and is a municipal part of Manětín, it is often referred to as a town due to its history and urban character, and is referred to as the smallest town in Europe with about 20 inhabitants.
+In a small area, there are many monuments: the ruins of the Sychrov Castle from the 14th century, the Baroque castle from 1705, the town fortifications from the first half of the 13th century, the Servite monastery from 1672 with the adjacent Church of Our Lady of Seven Sorrows, a group of timbered and half-timbered houses as examples of the local vernacular architecture, and a stone bridge.